BA (Hons) top-up Management

 International student Ofelia Schödl gained a lot of knowledge about management, and especially enjoyed the Strategy and Change, International Business and Marketing modules.

 Following her studies at New College Durham, Pia is hoping to become a sales management trainee with a prestigious hotel chain.

 Denise Fessey previously completed a HND at the college in 1988, based at the College's old Neville's Cross site.
 Following a successful career Denise decided to return to education for career progression and security.

 Angela, who works at Durham County Council, returned to New College Durham to complete her BA (Hons) Management.

 Part-time students can join this programme in September or February.

 View our refund policy for 2016/17 for further and higher education programmes and full cost courses.

-Find out more about course fees and financial support for UK and EU students, plus how to pay your fees.
+Find out more about course fees and financial support for UK, EU and non-EU students, plus how to pay your fees.

 Textbooks and other course learning materials where appropriate.